Posh Nosh

-Posh Nosh is a 2003 BBC television programme that parodies television chefs; the title and outline are references to a cooking show pilot pitched by Neil Hamilton and Christine Hamilton.
+Posh Nosh is a British television programme that parodies television chefs; the title and outline are references to a cooking show pilot pitched by Neil and Christine Hamilton.
 Written by Jon Canter and Arabella Weir from an idea by Weir, and directed and script edited by Chris Langham, the programme stars Arabella Weir and Richard E. Grant as chefs the Hon.
 Simon and Minty Marchmont, owners of a very posh restaurant called the Quill & Tassel.
-There were eight nine-minute episodes, in which the chefs carry out their mission to bring extraordinary food to ordinary people.
+Airing from February to April 2003, there were eight nine-minute episodes, in which the chefs carry out their mission to bring extraordinary food to ordinary people.

-Simon and Minty prepare various dishes ranging from architect's fish and chips to bread and butter pudding, offering snooty and frequently surreal commentary along the way.
-For instance, they employ words in odd ways in parody of specific culinary terminology, such as interrogate a lemon; and their cooked vegetables are not peeled but embarrassed, after which they might be annoyed instead of boiled.
-They also frequently insist on ultra-specific, often prohibitively expensive, or non-existent ingredients, such as Greek currants that you actually have to fly to Greece to buy or organic salt.
+Simon and Minty prepare various dishes, offering snooty and frequently surreal commentary along the way.
+They often employ very specific emphasis on certain words in the titles of their dishes, ranging from architect's fish and chips to bread and butter pudding; they also frequently emphasize the provenance or purity of their ingredients, such as "organic unsalted organic butter".
+They employ words in odd ways in parody of specific culinary terminology, such as interrogate a lemon (rather than simply squeezing it); and their cooked vegetables are not peeled but embarrassed, after which they might be annoyed or disappointed instead of boiled or poached.
+They also frequently insist on ultra-specific, often prohibitively expensive, or non-existent ingredients, such as Greek currants that you actually have to fly to Greece to buy.